 - How to change the wallpaper on your Home screen

-- How to move apps on your Home screen
+- How to rearrange your apps on iPhone and iPad

-- How to move apps onto a new Home screen
+- How to move apps to a new Page

 - How to delete apps from your Home screen